AppSpotr/platform3-documentation/index.rst

    /logic-blocks/push
    /logic-blocks/data

-Small pieces of self contained logic that can be combined to suit your use case.
+Small pieces of self contained logic that can be combined to suit your use case. t